semaphoreci/docs/docs/essentials/deploying-with-promotions.md

             - echo 'Deploying to staging!'
 ```

-### Continuous deployment on specific branch
+### Continuous deployment on a specific branch

-Auto-promotions can also be associated to specific branches.
+Auto-promotions can also be associated with specific branches.
 Here's how to
 automatically promote passed builds on the `master` branch:

 ``` yaml